faguil/protein-motif-searching_neuropeptides/README.md

 This script is associated with the following publication:

 - Thiel D, Franz-Wachtel M, Aguilera F & Hejnol A. (2018).
-Changes in the neuropeptide complement correlate with nervous system architecture in xenacoelomorphs.
-Molecular Biology and Evolution **(Accepted)**
+Xenacoelomorph neuropeptidomes reveal a major expansion of neuropeptide systems during early bilaterian evolution.
+Molecular Biology and Evolution 35(10):2528-2543.

 ## Before using protein_motif_searching.pl script